ro-msg-aws-training/resources/src/networking/index.md

 ## **Subnets**

 When we create a network, for example, a company could have a single network, we might decide to divide it into several subnetworks - one subnetwork for each department of the company.
-Even if we decide to create multiple subnets, each device must still be assigned an unique IP address across the whole network.
+Even if we decide to create multiple subnets, each device must still be assigned a unique IP address across the whole network.
 This means that each subnet must take a distinct range of IPs.

 While we can refer to a range by its interval, we usually identify it by using the **CIDR** notation.
 For example, the interval **172.16.0.0 – 172.16.255.255** is represented using CIDR as **127.16.0.0/16**.
 The **/16** tells us how many bits (out of **32**) identify the network - in this case we know that 127.16 (the first 16 bits) will be the same for all devices part of the same (sub)network.